 Please use the full name of campus buildings and centers on first reference.
 Approved abbreviations are in parenthesis.

-- Anthony J. and Georgia A. Pellegrino Hall (PH)
+- Anthony J. and Georgia A. Pellegrino Hall (PLG)

-- Center for the Fine and Performing Arts (CFPA)
+- Center for the Fine and Performing Arts (FPA)

 - Kinesiology-Convocation Building (KCB)